 - one on global economic history

-- one on historiography that will build on the skills course you took in Year 1
+- one on historiography that will build on the skills course in Year 1

 You will also choose from a wide range of option courses outside your primary subjects.

 - two compulsory courses in microeconomics and essentials of econometrics

 - one economics course on either macroeconomics or applications of econometrics

 - a choice of two courses from a range of specialised elective history courses, including a choice of economic history courses